chwa982/CompTIA-Security-SY0-601-Notes-Books-Cybersecurity-certification/README.md

         Section 4 - 14% - Operations and Incident Response - 16% Section 5.0 - Governance, Risk, and Compliance

-Step 2: 2 hrs - 2 weeks.
+Step 2: 2 days - 2 weeks.
 Find your favorite (free) resources.
      Check online at YouTube, GitHub, Medium, Reddit (with a grain of salt), LibGen, Google.
      Check local libraries.
 Some offer free access to paid learning services like LinkedIn Learning.